Skip to content

 Where is Thornwood located?

 In the mountains of Western North Carolina, in the triangle between Asheville, the Eastern Band Cherokee Nation, and the Tennessee border.
-The road narrows considerably as you approach.

 How old is the estate?